 Currently, the following funding rates apply to three country groups for study visits (SMS):

-Group 1 (450 euros per month): Denmark, Finland, Ireland, Iceland, Liechtenstein, Luxembourg, Norway, Sweden
+Group 1 (monthly 450 euros): Denmark, Finland, Ireland, Iceland, Liechtenstein, Luxembourg, Norway, Sweden

-Group 2 (monthly 390 Euro): Austria, Belgium, Cyprus, France, Germany, Greece, Italy, Malta, Netherlands, Portugal, Spain
+Group 2 (monthly 390 euros): Austria, Belgium, Cyprus, France, Germany, Greece, Italy, Malta, Netherlands, Portugal, Spain

-Group 3 (monthly 330 Euro): Bulgaria, Estonia, Croatia, Latvia, Lithuania, Poland, Romania, Serbia, Slovakia, Slovenia, Republic of Northern Macedonia, Czech Republic, Turkey, Hungary
+Group 3 (monthly 330 euros): Bulgaria, Estonia, Croatia, Latvia, Lithuania, Poland, Romania, Serbia, Slovakia, Slovenia, Republic of Northern Macedonia, Czech Republic, Turkey, Hungary

 The TU Ilmenau supports your stay in the host country for study purposes.
 The final grant is calculated on the basis of your confirmed or recognized length of stay.